cycheung5/SBML/README.md

 |  a > b  | Greater than.
 Comparison. |

 # Operator Precedence (Lowest to Highest) :
-All operators are left-associative, except for exponentiation  (** ) and cons (::), which are right-associative
+All operators are left-associative, except for exponentiation  (** ) and cons (::), which are right-associative.
 Operators on the same line have the same precedence.

 orelse Boolean Disjunction <br />
 andalso Boolean Conjunction <br />